tonybourke/Project-NERD/Autobox/containerlab.md

 Upload that file to the Linux system.
 You can use any scp client to get the file on there, but I like [WinSCP](https://winscp.net/eng/download.php) (and FileZilla is also a good choice).

-Once the image is on the Autobox system, import the image into docker.
+Once the image is on the Autobox system, import the image into docker (this command may take a minute or two).

 <pre>
-sudo docker import cEOS-lab-4.33.2F.tar ceos:4.33.2F
+sudo docker import cEOS-lab-4.33.2F.tar.xz ceos:4.33.2F
 </pre>

 Verify that the file shows up in the local image repo: